Fractal nature of high-order time crystal phases

-In the context of Floquet driven systems, LR interactions are known to enhance the robustness of collective oscillations\,\cite{lerose2019} and the presence of DFTC phases have been actually established in $\alpha < d$ (strong LR) regime\,\cite{RussomannoPRB2017,SuracePRB2019,Munozarias2022}, while for $\alpha > d$ the oscillations are not persistent in the $N \rightarrow \infty$ limit\,\cite{choi2017observation, rovny2018observation,MachadoPRX2020,ColluraArXiv2021}.
+In the context of Floquet driven systems, LR interactions are known to enhance the robustness of collective oscillations\,\cite{lerose2019} and the presence of DFTC phases have been actually established in $\alpha < d$ (strong LR) regime\,\cite{RussomannoPRB2017,SuracePRB2019,Munozarias2022,kelly2021stroboscopic}, while for $\alpha > d$ the oscillations are not persistent in the $N \rightarrow \infty$ limit\,\cite{choi2017observation, rovny2018observation,MachadoPRX2020,ColluraArXiv2021}.
 For a long time, the presence of a DFTC phase of order $p$ (that is, with period $pT$, for integer values of $p$), was thought to be connected with the underlying $\mathbb{Z}_p$ symmetry of the model\,\cite{RussomannoPRB2017,SuracePRB2019}, as the Floquet driving can be engineered in such way that each spin approximately oscillates between the $\mathbb{Z}_p$-connected states.
-Nevertheless, high-order DFTCs were recently observed also in systems with only $\mathbb{Z}_2$ symmetry, where the order parameter oscillations display a period $pT$ (with $p>2$) given a fixed driving period $T$\,\cite{PizziNatComm2021}.
-This phenomenon was deeper investigated in Ref.\,\cite{Munozarias2022}, where it was pointed out how higher-order DFTC phases are associated to an emergent $\mathbb{Z}_p$ symmetry which is not apparent in the original model.
-Despite these preliminary studies, the comprehension of high-order time crystal phases has been fundamentally hindered by the lack of a unique order parameter capable of detecting all the DFTC phases simultaneously.
+Nevertheless, high-order DFTCs were recently observed also in systems with only $\mathbb{Z}_2$ symmetry, where the order parameter oscillations display a period $pT$ (with $p>2$) given a fixed driving period $T$\,\cite{PizziNatComm2021,giergiel2018time,kelly2021stroboscopic}. \nic{Actually, high order DFTC phases remain an elusive feature in the landscape of out-of-equilibrium phenomena, first because they are related to an emergent (rahter than fundamental) symmetry\,\cite{Munozarias2022} and, more importantly, because they lack a generic observable, such as an order parameter, which characterizes their appearance}.

-In this Letter we solve these issues, providing a fully fledged characterization of the dynamical phase diagram for the paradigmatic case of the LR Ising model, as a function both the amplitude and the period of the driving.
-By introducing a novel order parameter, we are able to characterize the DFTC phases of any order $p$, both as a function of the drive's strength and period, and to diagnose the transition to chaos, only relying on geometric features of the dynamics.
-Such tight connection between the geometry of the dynamics and the shape of our order parameter shall allow its use in a wide range of applications.